 Stratified columnar epithelium

-A type of stratified epithelium in which the topmost layer is made up of columnar epithelial cells, such as those found in the conjunctiva of the eye, the lobar ducts, and in certain parts of the male urethra, vas deferens, the uterus, anus, and the pharynx
+A stratified columnar epithelium (plural: stratified columnar epithelia) is a type of stratified epithelium in which the topmost layer is made up of columnar epithelial cells.
+Examples are those found in the conjunctiva of the eye, lobar ducts, certain parts of the male urethra, vas deferens, the uterus, anus, and the pharynx.

 A stratified epithelium is an epithelial tissue composed of more than one layer of epithelial cells.
 It differs from a simple epithelium in a way that the latter consists only one layer of epithelial cells.
 The basal layer of the stratified epithelium is the only one that is in contact with the basal lamina.
 The cells in the basal layer divide mitotically resulting in more cells atop the basal layer.
 The apical cells are regularly replaced by new cells produced through mitosis.
 The stratified epithelium may be further classified based on the type of cells located at the surface: squamous, columnar, or cuboidal.

 In a stratified columnar epithelium, the epithelial cells are columnar in shape and arranged in two or more layers.
 This makes the stratified columnar epithelium different from the simple columnar type and the pseudostratified columnar epithelium.
 The latter two are comprised of only one layer of columnar epithelial cells.
 Furthermore, some simple columnar and pseudostratified columnar epithelial cells are ciliated.
 The three types, though, are similar in their cell shape and fundamental function.

 |Stratified columnar epithelium||Pseudostratified epithelium||Simple columnar epithelium|